 5. Export & Publish Your Work

 Completing a writing assignment is never the end of the job.
-There's often an editorial process, and then your piece needs to be published.
-And today there's a lot of ways to publish content!
+There’s often an editorial process, and then your piece needs to be published.
+And today there are a lot of ways to publish content!

 Ulysses has an excellent publishing feature that’s quite easy to use.
 It will let you publish directly to WordPress and Medium, either as a published post or as a draft.
 It will let you export to Microsoft Word so your proofreaders and editors can work on your document with track changes enabled.
 And it will allow you to export to a whole range of other useful formats, including PDF, HTML, ePub, Markdown, and RTF.

 You can preview the export within the app, and you can export to the clipboard rather than a file.
 That way you can, say, export as HTML straight to the clipboard, and paste the result into a WordPress text window.